marcomc/splinter/README.md

 # Install Splinter

+> It's preferable to use the `bash` installation (rather then git clone) because the installation script will execute some initial setup and cleanup

 The installatio will download Splinter to `./splinter` directory and setup the first `config` file and `default` profile.

     # BASH & ZSH